DavidDock/cheers-to-beers/TESTING.md

 ### Problems/Bugs highlighted and how they were fixed

 There was a minor issue during development relating to the infinite scroll feature:
 The layout of the site uses a scrollbar for the main section between the fixed top and bottom nav bar so when the infinite scroll container was added for all the posts to be seen in both the postspage and profile page another scrollbar is needed on larger devices (landscape).
-This is not ideal but in my opinion does not have a huge inpact on the user experience and does not need changing but the fix I considered was to change the layout of the website to use fixed navigtion bars instead of using css grid and overflow-y scroll.
+This is not ideal but in my opinion does not have a huge impact on the user experience and does not need changing but the fix I considered was to change the layout of the website to use fixed navigation bars instead of using css grid and overflow-y scroll.
-This prompted a change to the wirefames for the comments infinite scroll and a pop up modal was used for the comments instead to prevent the double scrollbar, this works extremly well and is an improvement to the initial design.
+This prompted a change to the wirefames for the comments infinite scroll and a pop up modal was used for the comments instead to prevent the double scrollbar, this works extremely well and is an improvement to the initial design.
-During development it was noticed that user inputed data that had really long words in would cause responsive issues, in the unlikely event someone inputs a really long word I added word break css style to the effected elements.
+During development it was noticed that user inputted data that had really long words in would cause responsive issues, in the unlikely event someone inputs a really long word I added word break css style to the effected elements.

-## JavaScript Validator
+## JavaScript Validation

 ### Problems/Bugs highlighted and how they were fixed

 ### Final Test Results

-## CSS Validator
+## CSS Validation

 ### Problems/Bugs highlighted and how they were fixed

-On two occassions the margin and padding were given a value of none instead of 0 - this was changed to 0 to fix the errors.
+On two occasions the margin and padding were given a value of none instead of 0 - this was changed to 0 to fix the errors.

 ### Final Test Results